-Car accidents happen every day on the roads in Tennessee and Kentucky.
+Bart Durham’s Car Accident Lawyers understand car accidents happen every day on the roads in Tennessee and Kentucky.
 Additionally, according to estimates by the insurance industry, a person is involved in a car accident at least every 17.9 years, on average.
 This means that most people will be involved in at least three to four collisions during the course of their lifetime.
 For this reason, drivers should be aware of how to handle the aftermath of a car accident to protect themselves legally, financially and emotionally.

 Immediately After An Accident